2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 There are so many amazing places to visit in Japan.
 At the end of this post I have included other suggested destinations if you decide to get a 14 Day Rail Pass for your two weeks in Japan and add more places to your itinerary and reduce the time spent in Tokyo or Kyoto.

-That said, we don’t regret our itinerary as we had an amazing time and loved everywhere we visited.
+That said, we don’t regret our itinerary as we had an amazing time.

 Japan Two Week Itinerary Map